In order to show you what not to do, here's a terrible sentence from Wayne Dyer's book Your Sacred Self.

 If there's a moral there, I certainly can't find it.

 If you want your readers to wrap their minds around your point, the moral of your story must be concise and clear.
-See, for example, Aesop's Fables, which offer simple and tightly-written morals like Don't count your chickens before they hatch and Slow and steady wins the race.
+See, for example, Aesop's Fables,

 As circular as it may sound, we remember these sayings because they're memorable.
 By this same logic, Mr. Dyer's sentence is utterly forgettable.
 So, let's see if we can rewrite it in a tighter, more forceful style: